 Reference number: A254/22

-The University of Bremen, Faculty 1 (Physics/Electrical Engineering), Institute for Environmental Physics (IUP), Department of Climate Modelling - under the condition of job release – as of January 01, 2023 – offers the position of a
+At the University of Bremen, Faculty 1 (Physics/Electrical Engineering), Institute of Environmental Physics (IUP), Department of Climate Modelling has a vacancy - under the condition of job release - for the next possible date as a

 Post-Doctoral position (f/m/d)

 with a working time of 39,2 hrs./week, limited to 3 years

 The fixed-term contract is for scientific qualification according to § 2 para.
 1 WissZeitVG (Wissenschaftszeitvertragsgesetz).
 Accordingly, only applicants who still have qualification periods to the corresponding extent according to § 2 para.
 1 WissZeitVG can be considered.